jordan52/trickykegstands/src/site/checklist.md

 to use the mon_host param provided in the nodes/nagiosClient.json config file to pass to the allowed_hosts param in npre.cfg. it works. i haven't used this in a recipe much

+On a new box (not configured with chef) I followed this <https://help.ubuntu.com/12.04/serverguide/nagios.html> and was getting a permissions error on the disk check (failed on .gvfs file in my home directory) So, i followed this <https://help.ubuntu.com/community/Nagios3> in the Post Install Tasks (edit disk.cfg in the plugins directory) and it fixed the problem.
+I also had to edit the mysql create user statement to say mysql -u root -p -e "create user 'nagios'@'localhost' identified by 'secret';"

 ##Host set up FQDN fully qualified domain name
 * hostname -f  to check what it is set to